Tags:

 “They were wrong”

-Because maybe you didn’t belong to a or a clique
+Because maybe you didn’t belong to a group or a clique

 Maybe they decided to pick you last for basketball or everything